leftlogic/heroku-101/README.md

 Deploying to Heroku is as simple as pushing to the remote it added when the app was created (`heroku app:create` remember?).

-When you push, Heroku detect what kind of code you've pushed and sets up the environment accordingly.
+When you push, Heroku detects what kind of code you've pushed and sets up the environment accordingly.
 So here goes...

 ```shell
 $ git push heroku master